PyChanyoung/Study/System Design/SystemDesign.md

 Sometimes more broadly referred to as just a (network) **packet,** an IP packet is effectively the smallest unit used to describe data being sent over **IP,** aside from bytes.
 An IP packet consists of:

-- an **IP header,** which contains the source and destination **IP addresses** as well as other information related to the network (e.g., total size of the packet, version of the internet protocol that this IP packet is operating by.)
-It's usually between 20 and 60 bytes
+- an **IP header,** which contains the source and destination **IP addresses** as well as other information related to the network (e.g., total size of the packet, version of the internet protocol that this IP packet is operating by: IPv4 or IPv6).
+It's usually between 20 and 60 bytes (smaller portion than main data).
 - a **payload,** which is just the data being sent over the network

-IP packets are only two to the power of 16 bytes.
+One IP packets are only two to the power of 16 (2^16) bytes: ~65,000 bytes or ~0.065MB. - This is pretty small considering that you sometimes send an email or big files.
+So, you'd have to send multiple packets. - **Problem with sending multiple files**: if all you're using is the Internet Protocol, there's <u>NO way of guaranteeing that these packets are acually (1) gonna be received (2) in correct order.</u> - ==> **this is where TCP comes into play**

 # Storage

 ## Databases

-Data are programs that either use disk or memory to do 2 core things: **record** data and **query** data.
-In general, they are themselves servers that are long lived and interact with the rest of your application through network calls, with protocols on top of TCP or even HTTP.
+Data are programs that either use disk or memory to do 2 core things: **record(=store, write)** data and **query (=retrieve, read)** data.
+In general, they are themselves servers(=Databases are just server) that are long-lived and interact with the rest of your application through network calls, with protocols on top of TCP or even HTTP.

+Persistence

-Some databases only keep records in memory, and the users of such databases are aware of the fact that those records may be lost forever if the machine or process dies.
+- Some databases only keep records in memory, and the users of such databases are aware of the fact that those records may be lost forever if the machine or process dies.

-For the most part though, databases need persistence of those records, and thus cannot use memory.
+- For the most part though, databases need persistence of those records, and thus cannot use memory.
 This means that you have to write your data to disk.
 Anything written to disk will remain through power loss or network partitions, so that's what is used to keep permanent records.

 Since machines die often in a large scale system, special disk partitions or volumes are used by the database processes, and those volumes can get recovered even if the machine were to go down permanently.